Ch3ster8/DT2_Assignment_2/README.md

    * **How to use these skills in the future** Saving is a key part of a lot of games, it allows the player to not risk losing all their progress at once and lets the player explore varying options throughout the game risk-free, this encourages player choice and increases player enjoyment.
 Now that I have made a saving system I understand the fundamentals and can apply this knowledge to future projects to allow them to save as well.

-   * **If I could redo this assignment** Just like how I would redo [Assignment 2 (Minigame)](#Assignment-2), I would also cater more time into the documentation of this assignment, A key issue I found with all my documentation up until this point is not asking 'Why', Reading [this](snippet.md) it is very clear that I am just writing exactly what I did, here is a rough example of how I would have rewrote [that](new-snippet.md), this is much more telling, it gives more information to the reader and doesn't explain each line of the code directly.
+   * **If I could redo this assignment** Just like how I would redo [Assignment 2 (Minigame)](#Assignment-2), I would also cater more time into the documentation of this assignment, A key issue I found with all my documentation up until this point is not asking 'Why', Reading [this](snippet.md) it is very clear that I am just writing exactly what I did, here is a rough example of how I would have rewritten [that](new-snippet.md), this is much more telling, it gives more information to the reader and doesn't explain each line of the code directly.
 After I write all my documentation I re-read it and ask myself "Why?" if I haven't explained something I'll write the 'Why'.

    * [Table of Contents](#Table-of-Contents)